Table of Content

 Provide two documents as proof of Nebraska residency | ✔️ | ✔️ | ✔️ |

-*For the motorcycle provisional operator’s permit, if you have completed a DMV approved driver safety course, both portions of the motorcycle license test can be waived.
+*For the motorcycle provisional operator’s permit, if you have completed a DMV-approved driver safety course, both parts of the motorcycle license test can be waived.

-*For the motorcycle provisional operator’s permit, only the written portion will be waived if you have gotten a motorcycle learner’s permit that is valid or has not expired no more than a year.
+*For the motorcycle provisional operator’s permit, only the written test will be waived if you have gotten a motorcycle learner’s permit that is valid or has not expired no more than a year ago.

-*For the motorcycle license, only the written portion will be waived if you have not previously owned a motorcycle provisional operator’s permit but have gotten a motorcycle learner’s permit that is valid or has not expired no more than a year.
+*For the motorcycle license, only the written test will be waived if you have not previously owned a motorcycle provisional operator’s permit but have gotten a motorcycle learner’s permit that is valid or has not expired no more than a year ago.

 4.2 Nebraska Motorcycle License Test